Oliveira-Hugo/hpc-flavirecomb/README.md

 Step 01 (RDP5) is currently incompatible with HPC environments because RDP5 is GUI-only.
 A replacement using OpenRDP (CLI-capable) is under evaluation and will be integrated in future versions.

+Step 04 still not implement YBYRÁ for comparing alternative trees.

 ## Dependencies:
 1. Python (≥3.9)